Register via https://poc7nov.eventbrite.co.uk and via Facebook

 Saturday 23rd September at ECCI

-Morning session from 10am will explore how dynamic governance / Sociocracy can help support resilience in organisations tackling Climate Change.
+Morning session from 10am explored how dynamic governance / Sociocracy can help support resilience in organisations tackling Climate Change.
 Workshop in the afternoon.

 Scotland’s contribution to European Day for Sustainable Communities.